 Recent health trends indicate the need for employers to design health insurance plans outside the cookie-cutter approach to mental health.
 This means taking a holistic view of the patient that connects and prioritizes both physical and mental health.

 Here are some important behavioral and mental health insurance trends and ways you can address the needs of employees while managing to lower costs and improve care quality.

-We’ve put together some important behavioral and mental health trends and discuss ways you can address the needs of employees while managing the associated financial challenges.
-We also explore how being self-funded in a group medical captive such as Roundstone can help with innovative solutions for self-care and holistic wellness.
+Explore how being self-funded in a group medical captive such as Roundstone can help with innovative solutions for self-care and holistic wellness.

-Top Mental Health Trends of 2022
+Top Mental Health Trends of 2023

-Anxiety and Depression Are On the Rise
+Anxiety and Depression Are on the Rise

 Increasing Substance Abuse

 In the wake of the pandemic, substance abuse has increased.
 The National Center for Drug Abuse Statistics reports that 14.8 million Americans struggle with alcohol use disorder and 1.6 million people have opioid use disorder.
 96.6% of people with opioid use disorder misuse pain medications prescribed by their doctor.